L2-JLT/L2-JLT/README.md

 # Aloha, I'm Jamal Timbobolan
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a cybersecurity student passionate about protecting networks and systems from modern threats <br/>
+I am a cybersecurity student passionate about protecting networks and systems from modern threats. <br/>
-I use this space to document my learnings and projects as I grow in this field
+I use this space to document my learnings and projects as I grow in this field.

 ## Objective
 Aspiring cybersecurity professional with a strong interest in blue team operations and general security. <br/>